Some Proud Boys Are Moving To Local Politics As Scrutiny Of Far-Right Group Ramps Up

 The Proud Boys are going local.

-With the law enforcement spotlight on them, Proud Boys chairman Enrique Tarrio envisions his organization focusing on local political races rather than national ones.
+With the law enforcement spotlight on the group, Proud Boys Chairman Enrique Tarrio envisions his organization focusing on local political races rather than national ones.

 "I've always said my goal for this year ... was simple," Tarrio said.
 "Start getting more involved in local politics, running our guys for office from local seats, whether it's a simple GOP seat or a city council seat."